Image: Neema Bickersteth, Jane Miller, and Thom Allison (Prerana Das)

 Thom Allison, Neema Bickersteth, Jane Miller & Taurian Teelucksingh

-The Wolf in the Voice asks performers Neema, Jane and Taurian to negotiate entertaining but hugely demanding arrangements of music from Bellini arias to a wild jazz arrangement of a Gilbert & Sullivan classic; from a Latin madrigal to a not-to-be-missed new version of ‘Bat out of Hell’…with Dave Brubeck’s ‘Blue Rondo’ and the gorgeous musical theatre gem ‘Believe in Yourself’ added to the mix.
-As they do so, the science of the voice plus their own hilarious and moving stories of vocal emergencies take us deep into the wolf at the heart of all of our voices.
+In The Wolf in the Voice performers Neema, Jane and Taurian negotiate entertaining but hugely demanding arrangements of music from Bellini arias to a wild jazz arrangement of a Gilbert & Sullivan classic; from a Renaissance madrigal to a not-to-be-missed new version of ‘Bat out of Hell’…with Dave Brubeck’s ‘Blue Rondo’ and the gorgeous musical theatre gem ‘Believe in Yourself’ added to the mix.
+As they navigate this challenging repertoire, they invite us inside the science of the voice and add their own hilarious and moving stories of vocal emergencies to take us deep into the wolf at the heart of all of our voices.

-Read more about the production here, and you can access the audience resource guide dfor the show here – with lots of background information on the science of the voice, singing, and how singing is connected to our sense of our selves.
+Read more about the production here, and you can access the audience resource guide for the show here – it contains lots of excellent background information on the science of the voice, singing, and how singing is deeply connected to our sense of our selves.

 Production History